Nathan Crumpton: Olympic career

 After leaving the US team in 2019, Crumpton went looking for a new nation to represent and was eventually adopted by American Samoa.

 He competed for American Samoa in the delayed 2020 Summer Olympics in the 100m race.
 He ran a time of 11.27 seconds, which was the second fastest ever time by an American Samoan athlete at the Summer Olympic Games.
 He was selected as the closing ceremony flag bearer for American Samoa.
 He also holds the American Samoan national records in both the long jump and triple jump.

 Crumpton qualified to compete for American Samoa at the 2022 Winter Olympics in Skeleton.
 He again served as flagbearer, this time at the opening ceremony, becoming an "Olympic sensation" according to The New York Times by marching topless in traditional Samoan clothing in the freezing weather.
 After qualifying for the fourth and final heat, he posted a total time of 4:06.80 and placed 19th in the field.

+He later competed at the 2023 World Athletics Championships, in Budapest in the 100 metres.